-The first and most important thing you have to do is accept that you need help.
+If you are bulimic, the first and most important thing you have to do is accept that you need help.
 Knowing that you need to make a change can give you a real chance to take those first steps on your path to recovery.

 Also, be honest with the people you are closest to.
 You will need to accept help from family, friends and professionals, all of whom want to see you get better.
 Surrounding yourself with positive influences can help you to stay on track towards a healthier way of life.

 Bulimia needs be treated for the psychological causes and its physical effects.
 Contact your GP to find out the help and further treatment that is available.

 You can also phone the charity Beat, who will be able to listen to you and support you throughout your journey.

 At Priory, we have a large network of eating disorder facilities across the UK, with an extensive range of therapies available, including cognitive behavioural therapy (CBT), dietary counselling, psychotherapy and family therapy.
 We can treat bulimia on a residential or outpatient basis, where your symptoms and circumstances will be taken into consideration when determining the right support for you.